 What is A Meta Pixel?

-Meta (Facebook) Pixel is a piece of Javascript code that can be inserted into your website.
-It is used to measure, optimize, and build audiences for your ads and campaigns.
+Meta (Facebook) Pixel is a small piece of JavaScript code that you add to your website to measure visitor actions, optimize ad performance, and build targeted audiences for your advertising campaigns.

-Here’s an example of what the Meta (Facebook) Pixel code looks like:
+Below is a Meta Pixel code example showing what the Meta (Facebook) Pixel code looks like:

 (<!-- Facebook Pixel Code -->